‘The Bachelor’ Spoilers: Order Of Eliminations After Episode 7 For Nick Viall

 Episode 8 — February 20: Hometown Dates

-She has caused drama this entire season and she made herself known as the villain very early on, but Corinne didn’t care.
+She has caused drama this entire season, and she made herself known as the villain very early on, but Corinne didn’t care.
 Being the villain and letting the world know that she was there to be the last one standing is all that mattered, and beyond the belief of many fans, she almost made it.
 Almost.

 After the Hometown Dates, Corinne will not make it past the final four as she is finally sent home without a rose, and she will not make it to the Fantasy Suite.